 The tool can also be used in a small space, in a room or backyard.
 So if you don’t have enough time to bring your dog outside for the long walks, you can train him in the comfort of your living room after a long, grueling day at work.

-The Best Flirt Poles for German Shepherd in Feb, 2020
+What are The Best Flirt Poles for German Shepherd in 2020?

 The Squishy Face Studio Flirt Pole V2 offers the best value for your money.
 It’s not cheap compared with other flirt poles in the market but you get better quality.